Momina-Hassan/Momina-Hassan/README.md

 <div>
   <p>
-    I'm in my second year of studying Computer Science at McMaster University.
+    I'm in my third year of studying Computer Science at McMaster University.
 I'm super passionate about coding and have experience in backend, frontend, and hardware.
 I love tackling challenging problems, bringing my creative ideas to life, and expanding my skills.
   </p>
 </div>